PostHog/posthog.com/contents/blog/yc-2-years-on.md

 We've been fortunate to partner with them.
 They've:

 * invested roughly $20M
-* helped us stay focussed on (the right) users in board meetings
+* helped us stay focused on (the right) users in board meetings
 * provided endless further intros to people for advice and hiring as needed

 This isn't guaranteed though, but it wouldn't have happened if we'd not gone through the batch.